-- 1. Set Up will begin at approximately 4:00 p.m. in the Sale Barn.
+- Set Up will begin at approximately 3:00 p.m. in the Sale Barn.
 Help is needed. - 2.
 Poultry exhibitors must pick up their auction number tag between noon and 4:00 on the day of the auction. - 3.
 Rabbit and Goat exhibitors must pick up their auction number tag at 4:00 p.m. - 4.
-All exhibitors will be told what time to report to the 4-H Center to be lined up and sent to the Sale Barn. - All exhibitors are required to work 10 minutes of the auction, per assigned duties.
-Check in and out is required.
-If exhibitors does not fulfill required work duty, exhibitor will forfeit \$25.00 from check. - 6.
+All exhibitors will be told what time to report to the 4-H Center to be lined up and sent to the Sale Barn. - 5.
+The auction sale orders are determined by a random draw.
+This year if the exhibitors sale order number is an odd number, then exhibitors are required to serve refreshments or other assigned duties during the auction for 10 minutes.
+Small Animal Exhibitors please check your back tag for time to serve. - 6.
 STAY IN LINE when you reach the Sale Barn.
 It will not be a very long wait. - 7.
 Some varieties of animals will be kept in the Sale Barn for multiple exhibitors to use during the Auction.
 This helps protect the health of all 4-H project animals.
 Check with your Superintendent prior to Wednesday to see if your variety will already be available.
-If you have a specific breed not represented or a goat, you will need to bring your animal with you. - After animal is sold, leave animal with the Board representative and go with the teen leader to thank your buyer. - 9.
+If you have a specific breed not represented or a goat, you will need to bring your animal with you. - 8.
+After animal is sold, leave animal with the Board representative and go with the teen leader to thank your buyer. - 9.
 Thank the Buyer, give them their rosette/banner, and step back to the edge of the aisle and wait for the teen leader to get the information from the buyer. - 10.
 Take the animal destination slip to the Animal Destination table and wait for further instructions. - 11.
 Saturday when animals are released please check with Superintendents regarding the destination of your market pen.
 If poultry and rabbits are to be processed and delivered to the buyer or charity it is your responsibility to have this done by date on checkout slip. - 12.
 You must have the buyer or charity representative sign the Delivery Slip (supplied to you at fair check out).
 This form must be mailed to the designated location by the designated date, in order to receive your auction check. - 13.
 Youth must show a copy of Thank You card/letter to the Buyer in order to receive their auction check.